MKEadmin/ElektronischeComponenten/ADC_DAC/DAC (MCP4725)/README.md

 ```

 ## Example code
-# micropython-mcp4725
-A [micropython](http://micropython.org) driver for the MCP4725 I²C DAC.

 The MCP4725 is a digital to analog converter chip with a 12-Bit resolution on
 the output.
 The MCP4725 works with a supply voltage from 3.3V to 5V.
 The output range runs from 0V up to the supply voltage.